-The detailed plan for access at the south-west corner of the site shows a chicane barrier.
-Use of this type of restriction is strongly discouraged by LTN 1/20 and this should not be installed.
+The detailed plan for access at the south-west corner of the site, and the detailed plan of the access nearer the top of Bent House Lane both show chicane barriers.
+Use of this type of restriction on cycle routes is strongly discouraged by LTN 1/20 and these should not be installed.
 Any anti-social behaviour should be dealt with initially via enforcement.
 Barriers that can impede access for disabled users and those with non-standard cycle equipment should be a last resort.